What are Fissure Sealants?

-Fissure sealants are a simple procedure which can be carried out by dentists and is done to prevent caries forming on occlusal (biting) surfaces of teeth.
+Fissure sealants are a simple procedure and is done to prevent caries forming on the biting surfaces of teeth.

-Your dentist will make his recommendation for dental fissure sealants on an individual basis.
-Generally, the teeth that are protected by sealants are the back teeth, especially the molars.
+Generally, the teeth that are treated and protected by sealants are the back teeth, the molars.
 They may be also be placed on baby teeth that have just erupted, and the procedure may be repeated over the years to repair any loss of the sealant through natural wear and tear of the teeth.